Andreatstr/Movie-Filter-App/README.md

 - `pnpm run test` - Run tests in watch mode
 - `pnpm run test:run` - Run tests once
 - `pnpm run test:ui` - Open Vitest UI

+Can also use npm instead of pnpm for all scripts.
+Check `package.json` for details and quick access.

 ## Project Structure